sophos/yaraml_rules/README.md

-# Sophos AI YaraML Rules Repository -- Security ML models compiled to Yara rules for easy deployment
+# Sophos AI YaraML Rules Repository

 ## Wait, what is this?